Acorns Review – Turn Your Spare Change into an Investment Portfolio

 What Differentiates Acorns Robo Investing From Competitors

 Acorns has many of the same investment qualities that other robo-advisors have.
-But where Acorns differs from other robo-advisor investment apps is to save the money that goes into the investment account.
+But where Acorns differs from other robo-advisor investment apps is in how the money goes into your investment account.
 As a robo-advisor platform, Acorns provides you with completely passive investing.
 At the same time, the Round-Up feature (see below) of the app enables you to passively save money, as well.

 Acorns isn’t the only app that allows you to invest spare change.
-But unlike similar apps, Acorns gives you the ability to link an unlimited number of debit and credit cards.
+But unlike similar spare change apps, Acorns gives you the ability to link an unlimited number of debit and credit cards-including an Acorns debit card, if you choose their Acorns Spend account.
 That means that you can have change moving into your investment account from multiple sources, accelerating the savings process.

 Acorns can be the perfect investment platform for the new investor and the person who has been unable to save money in the past.
 The automatic savings feature makes saving money effortless.
 All you have to do is go about your normal spending routines, and money will automatically find its way into your investment account.